MEMORY A’LEVEL

 HOW COGNITIVE SYSTEMS WORK TOGETHER

-Cognitive systems function as a network, each performing a specific role while interacting with others to achieve complex tasks.
+Cognitive systems function as networks and never operate in isolation. , with each component interacting with others to perform complex tasks.
 For example:

 THE MIND-AS-COMPUTER METAPHOR